“He made a mistake, we all made mistakes” people voice opinions on Riverwalk being renamed after former Augusta mayor

 While in office he was charged with extortion and was sentenced to federal prison.
 Some say that shouldn’t stop McIntyre from being honored

-“Mr. McIntyre reputation his creditability’s throughout the state was not tarnished it was only tarnished in this community and I’m asking this community do the right thing “ said Rick Johnson.
+“Mr. McIntyre reputation, his credibility throughout the state was not tarnished it was only tarnished in this community and I’m asking this community do the right thing,“ said Rick Johnson.

 Others disagree…

-“I’m opposed to any kind of renaming that off Riverwalk or even diamond lakes” said Tommy Evans, resident.
+“I’m opposed to any kind of renaming that of Riverwalk or even Diamond Lakes” said Tommy Evans, resident.

-“I’m not here to speak for or against but I’m here to say I think we should refrain naming our buildings and our places with peoples name”
+“I’m not here to speak for or against but I’m here to say I think we should refrain naming our buildings and our places with peoples names.”

 The planning commission also discussed renaming the Utilities Building after former Director Thomas Wiedmeier and the Diamond Lakes baseball field after former Commissioner Andrew Cheek.